camunda/camunda-docs/docs/guides/migrating-from-camunda-7/conceptual-differences.md

 ### CDI or OSGI

 Due to limited adoption, there is no support for CDI or OSGI in Camunda 8.
-A lightweight integration layer comparable to [Spring Zeebe SDK](../../apis-tools/spring-zeebe-sdk/getting-started.md) might evolve in the feature.
+A lightweight integration layer comparable to the [Spring Zeebe SDK](../../apis-tools/spring-zeebe-sdk/getting-started.md) might evolve in the feature.

 ### Polyglot applications (C#, Node.js)